izikeros/blog/content/posts/notes/writing_book_or_ebook_using_pandoc.md

 ## Conclusion

-In conclusion, writing a book in Markdown using Pandoc is a simple and straightforward process.
+Writing a book in Markdown using Pandoc is a simple and straightforward process.
 With this powerful tool, you can easily convert your book into a variety of formats, including PDF and ePub.
 Whether you're writing a novel, a technical manual, or a scholarly work, Pandoc makes it easy to create a well-formatted document that can be read